Team Building Ideas For Smaller Groups

 Axe Throwing

-If you are looking for a physical activity that is a bit different then an ideal choice is to take your team to an axe throwing centre like kissmyaxe.com.au.
+If you are looking for a physical activity that is a bit different, then an ideal choice is to take your team to an axe-throwing centre.
 Here they can bring out their native spirit, or dare we say, their aggressive side, by throwing axes at targets and seeing who has the most skill.
 This is great fun and a chance for the team to get to know each other better in an environment away from their usual surroundings.

 (more…)